 You may have noticed fast-food franchises often advertise on the radio around mealtimes.
 This is because people need to eat and they are open to suggestion when hungry.
 The timing needs to be near mealtime though and the frequency needs to be often.

 Service businesses that are consumer-facing and have broad appeal e.g. tax accountants, workers compensation lawyers, real estate agents.

 E-commerce businesses that have websites that are easy to remember and find and products that can be easily explained and understood on the radio.

 What Should You Include in Your Radio Ads?

 New product announcements, sales and special offers or promotions are a great time to run a radio ad campaign.
 You can always run general brand awareness ads, but it’s much better to give the listeners a reason to visit your online or physical store straight away, also known as a call to action.

-The two main things you want to get across in any ad, radio or otherwise are:
+The two main things you want to get across in radio ads (and any other type of ad) are:

 If you do decide to run a radio advertising campaign, you might like to consider investing in other types of advertising to help enhance the effectiveness of your campaign.
 Other advertising channels you may want to consider include:

 This may assist with search optimization for people who search for your brand online.
 Make sure you include keywords included in your radio ad that is relevant to your category.